ibm-cloud-docs/solution-tutorials/serverless-api-webapp.md

 8. Save the API
 9. Wait for DNS to propagate and you will be able to access your guestbook api at https://guestbook-api.mydomain.com/guestbook
-10. Edit docs/guestbook.js and update the value of **apiUrl** with https://guestbook-api.mydomain.com/guestbook
+10. Edit **docs/guestbook.js** and update the value of **apiUrl** with https://guestbook-api.mydomain.com/guestbook
-11. Commit the modified file
+11. Commit the modified file.
-12. Your application now accesses the API through your custom domain
+12. Your application now access the API through your custom domain